An all-inclusive overview of the Kanban board, its functions, features, and when you should use one.

 Kanban board is the main tool used in Kanban project management practices.
-It helps visualize process, control workflow and maximize results.
-The board is composed out of columns, swim lanes, cards and limits.
-This helps manage the work processes, eliminates waste and delivers results faster.
+It helps visualize processes, control workflow, and maximize results.
+The board is composed out of columns, swim lanes, cards, and limits.
+This helps manage the work processes, eliminates waste, and delivers results faster.

 Here is the full story on – What is Kanban board.